rwright403/king_hybrid/README.md

 ### I had a revelation recently, I did this all wrong.
-A choked flow injector characterized through testing and a steady state spreadsheet is all you need for a hobby size engine I am trying to build.
+A choked flow injector characterized through testing and a steady state spreadsheet is all you need for a hobby size engine I am trying to build (with an external pressurant, no self-pressurizing nos).
 Even if the code worked lol, this entire repository is redundant.
 I suppose I will leave it here, at the current moment I feel like a huge idiot and recognize that serious mistakes were made.

 ### Note: mostly broken code! do not use right now lol --> see DEV LRE Progress Update... for the most recent documentation and explaination for where this program is rn